Summer 2012/2013 Undergraduate Internships at CAIAMonday December 3rd 2012 -- Friday February 15th 2013

-The internships will last for 11 weeks, from Monday December 5th 2011 to Friday February 17th 2012 with a break for Christmas from December 24th to January 2nd inclusive.
+The internships will last for 11 weeks, from Monday December 3rd 2012 to Friday February 15th 2013 with a break for Christmas from December 24th to January 2nd inclusive.
 One of the projects we will be offering this summer is described here.

 Successful applicants will be assigned to a project based on our evaluation of applicant skillset and academic record.
 You will work with a member of CAIA Research staff as directed by Professor Grenville Armitage